bugflow/pollyanna/README.md

 ==================================== 11 passed in 0.14s ====================================
 ```
-But hopefully with more tests being run :)
+But hopefully with more tests :)

 Then copy `local_settings.py.sample` to `local_settings.py` and edit it.
+It only needs to exist for the tests to run,
+but you need to configure it for your project to get a sensible output.

 Then do `python run.py` or, if you are lucky just `run.py` should work for you.

 ## How it (is going to) works

 run.py instantiates a `usecases.GenerateThePlan` instance,
-after it instanting it with some handy repos.
+feeding it some handy "repository" instances.
+These are repositories in the Clean Architecture sense of the word,
+not Git Repositories.

+When `run.py` does it's thing,
+the `repositories.ZenHubRestRepo`
-When it runs, the `repositories.ZenHubRestRepo` and `repositories.GitHubGraphQPRepo` instances
+and `repositories.GitHubGraphQPRepo` instances
 talk to the online services and get the domain objects we need.
 These repos use a `repositories.FSCache` class (File System Cache)
 to avoid hammering the backing services.

-When executed, the usecase calls the GitHub and ZenHub repos
 to form a linked-up object graph of domain objects.
 This graph is passed to a `repositories.RSTPlanRepo` instance,
 which uses jinja2 templates to create